 It is fairly easy to accumulate supplies for first aid and wound control but what about the tools you will use to tend to the hurt or wounded member of your group?
 Given an austere setting where traditional medical facilities are not available, how do you ensure that your instruments are clean, sterile, and fit for use?

-These are important questions and to provide you with answers, Dr. Joe Alton is back with some advice not only relative to six ways you can sterilize your medical supplies, but also a general discussion of clean versus sterile and the difference between disinfectants, antiseptics, and antibiotics.
+These are important questions and to provide you with answers we’ve worked with Dr. Joe Alton to show you six ways you can sterilize your medical supplies, as well as a general discussion of clean versus sterile and the difference between disinfectants, antiseptics, and antibiotics.

 Sterilizing Instruments In Austere Settings